fuzzy01/CoolingControl/README.md

   - `StepUp`: Maximum step up in % per update interval (default: 8%).
   - `StepDown`: Maximum step down in % per update interval (default: 8%).

-1. **Calibrate fans and pumps**: Run `CoolingControl.exe calibrate all` to generate calibration data for all fans and pumps.
+4. **Calibrate fans and pumps**: Run `CoolingControl.exe calibrate all` to generate calibration data for all fans and pumps.
 This will update `config.json` with the calibration data.
-2. **Edit cooling_control.lua**: Customize the Lua script for specific fan control logic.
+5. **Edit cooling_control.lua**: Customize the Lua script for specific control logic.
 You can use the provided examples (cooling_control_aio_sample.lua, cooling_control_aircooling_sample.kua) or create your own.
+The script is executed every UpdateIntervalMs, and the `calculate_controls` function is called to determine the fan/pump speeds based on the sensor data.
+The script can use any sensor data available in the system that is define in `config.json`.
+You can specify the control value (fan/pump speed) in RPM or percentage.
+The script can also use the provided Lua library for common algorithms (e.g., exponential moving average, hysteresis, linear curve).
+Ramp up/down and min start/min stop logic is applied by the app framework, no need to handle it the control script.

 **Example for AIO**: